dora-metrics/pelorus/docs/philosophy/outcomes/Overview.md

 [:material-arrow-right: Learn more...](SoftwareDeliveryPerformance.md)

-## :fontawesome-solid-person-circle-plus: Supported Technology Adoption :material-check-circle:{ .unchecked }
+## :fontawesome-solid-person-circle-plus: Developer Adoption :material-check-circle:{ .unchecked }

 Measures an organization’s ability to reduce waste by adopting common patterns, platforms and tools